mounsef-dah/BreakOut-Game/README.md

 # BreakOut-Game
 Breakout Game in C With OpenGL

-libraries to add for your project(example-eclipse):
+libraries for your project (example-eclipse):
 - opengl32
 - glu32
 - winmm